jpoberhauser/jpoberhauser.github.io/_posts/2020-05-23-DeepLearningFlashcards.md

 * Suppose you have channels of 28x28 images and you need ti upsample to less chanlles of 56x56 images, this is the layer type you could use.
 A stride = 2 increases by a factor of 2.

+## Separable Convolution

+A seprable convolution is a convolutional layer that divides the standard convolutional layer into two layer: a **depthwise** convolution and a **pointwise** convolution.

+## Depthwise Convolution

+Nomral convolution, but we dont change the depth.
+In a traditional convolutional layer, we usually increade the depth, so we would go from 32 to 64 to 128.
+In depthwise, that number remains at 32 for example.

+## Pointwise Convolution

+1x1 Convolution.
+Used when we want to keep the latent space representation.
+So for example, if we want to keep evrything that comes after the Encoder piece of the NN, (this is the latent space representation) in between encoder and decoder.
+1x1 kernel.

 ## Tensor Sizes - PyTorch